Natalia-Melo/ProjectExercise2/README.md

 ## Accesing Trello Board
-Ensure that the key and token parameters are uploaded to a .env file to ensure connection with the trello board
+Ensure that the board id, key and token parameters are uploaded to a .env file to ensure connection with the trello board